Discover Malta’s greenest area and look out for birds of prey.

 Originally planted by the Knights of Malta as a hunting ground, Buskett now holds strong ecological, historical and cultural significance.
 The site is overlooked by edge Verdala Palace built in 1586 and also neighbours Malta’s highest point at Dingli Cliffs which sits around 250 metres above sea level.
 Visitors can also discover Punic Catacombs and Bronze Age Cart Ruts.
 Today, the area is one of Malta’s greenest with fruit-bearing trees and unique wildlife found in the woodland.

 Explore this small but mature woodland area and discover Holm Oak, Aleppo Pine, Olive, White Poplar, and Great Reed.
 The delicate flowers of the Brown Orchid and striking colours of the Large Blue Alkanet can also be admired.

-During the autumn months raptors such as Honey Buzzards and Marsh Harriers are regularly seen usually roosting in flocks.
-On rare occasions, Buskett has been known to have rare visits from Monatgu’s Harriers, Red-footed Falcons and Short-toed Eagles.
+During the autumn months raptors such as Honey-buzzards and Marsh-harriers are regularly seen usually roosting in flocks.
+On rare occasions, Buskett has been known to have rare visits from Montagu’s Harriers, Red-footed Falcons and Short-toed Eagles.

 Opening Hours & Getting There

 Buskett woodland is owned by the Government of Malta.